ChrstphrHll/npc_gen/students/Brianna Kosunten.md

   int: 13
   str: 13
   wis: 13
-track: Assault
-trait: I connect everything that happens to me to a grand, cosmic plan.
-trait1: Secure
-trait2: Sedentary
 year: 2
+guild: Fiesn
+partyID: 60
 ---
 # Brianna Kosunten
 ---
 ### Description
 - 2nd year Dwarf Fighter in Fiesn
-- frizzy dirty blonde hair that's put back in a long pony tail, Pale Green eyes, and Dark Brown skin
+- frizzy dirty blonde hair that's put back in a long pony tail, Pale Brown eyes, and Dark Brown skin
 - Is Secure and Sedentary, and has Security as their ideal

 ### Organizations